 - Contact their assigned Case Manager a minimum of once a month for the entire twenty-four (24) month post-residential phase.
-Contact may be via phone, text, email, in person, or Facebook Message.
+Contact may be via phone, text, email, in person, Facebook Message, or MentorPro.
 To count as an official contact, the conversation must include a brief discussion of their placement. - Be engaged in a productive placement (including education, employment, volunteer service, military service, training programs or a combination of these activities) for a minimum of 25 hours weekly.